Northwest Natural (NYSE:NWN) Issues FY24 Earnings Guidance

-Northwest Natural (NYSE:NWN – Get Free Report) issued an update on its FY24 earnings guidance on Monday morning.
+Northwest Natural (NYSE:NWN – Get Free Report) updated its FY24 earnings guidance on Monday.
 The company provided EPS guidance of $2.20-2.40 for the period, compared to the consensus EPS estimate of $2.29.
 Northwest Natural also updated its FY 2024 guidance to 2.200-2.400 EPS.

-Northwest Natural (NYSE:NWN – Get Free Report) last posted its quarterly earnings data on Monday, May 6th.
-The utilities provider reported $1.69 earnings per share for the quarter, missing the consensus estimate of $1.82 by ($0.13).
+Northwest Natural (NYSE:NWN – Get Free Report) last issued its earnings results on Monday, May 6th.
+The utilities provider reported $1.69 earnings per share for the quarter, missing analysts’ consensus estimates of $1.82 by ($0.13).
 Northwest Natural had a return on equity of 7.52% and a net margin of 7.84%.
-The firm had revenue of $433.50 million for the quarter, compared to the consensus estimate of $447.81 million.
-During the same period in the prior year, the company earned $2.01 EPS.
-The company’s revenue for the quarter was down 6.3% compared to the same quarter last year.
-As a group, sell-side analysts predict that Northwest Natural will post 2.27 earnings per share for the current year.
+The firm had revenue of $433.50 million for the quarter, compared to analyst estimates of $447.81 million.
+During the same period in the previous year, the company earned $2.01 earnings per share.
+Northwest Natural’s revenue for the quarter was down 6.3% compared to the same quarter last year.
+Analysts anticipate that Northwest Natural will post 2.27 EPS for the current year.

 Northwest Natural Dividend Announcement